jwupf/dotnetTooling/Readme.md

 docker kill myServerApp
 ````

-### Using the tool chain to create a product image
+### Using the tool chain to create a produce image in developer mode

 Without specifying the product you want to build the app 'myConsoleApp' will be build with the following command line: